chris-ault/MotionDetector/README.md

 Increase sensitivity beyond simply setting Motion detection threshold to lowest value of 1.
 - Possibly increase MPU polling time if it doesn't increase current.

+Interface for Configuration:
+- Access point for configuring SSID, Password, Delayed Interrupts, Notification on low power

 Timer interrupt to only notify once per period of time.